 Shinoda encourages all of us to check in with ourselves, and to be open with others.
 “That’s the thing I hope people do more often, is be open about their communication about it, and say, ‘hey I’d love to talk to you about that thing but I’m having a really bad day and here’s why.’
 Because the more you talk about that stuff, the more open you are about the things that are going on, the less scary they are.”

 We also spoke with the members of Grey Daze earlier this year, Bennington’s teenage band filled with longtime friends.
-The group plans to release their album on April 10, filled with original vocal tracks from Chester before he passed.
+The group released their album earlier this year, filled with original vocal tracks from Chester before he passed.

 “We took all the music away, we kept the vocal track and the lyrics that was there - that was all Chester,” drummer Sean Dowdell shared in the video above.

 Even at the age of 15 when the band first got together, Chester was an amazing talent.
 Dowdell and Bennington were business partners and bandmates, and Sean saw some of Chester was carrying.
 “We had many conversations when he was alive, he just really wanted to be loved,” explained Dowdell.
 “I don’t think he ever really fully understood how much people loved him.”

 The album is another way to honor and remember Chester, a way for the band to give back and once again, make him proud.
 “Throughout this entire process I’ve kind of been revisiting this idea of gratitude and finding thankfulness and overall gratitude for having someone like Chester in my life in the first place,” said Dowdell.
 “It’s easy to get caught up in the ‘why is he gone’ and feel sorry for yourself and feel sad, but the cure for that is gratitude.
 It’s gotten me through this entire process and given me drive.”